bbatsov/metaredux/_posts/2023-12-23-weird-ruby-mixing-code-and-data.md

 useful when you're playing with a single-file script and you need some test data.[^2] Not the most useful feature in a Rails application, though.

-Note, this trick works only for the file you've loaded directly in the interpreter and it won't work for any files that are referred (e.g. with `require`) by it - the `DATA` object will be empty for them.
+Note that this trick works only for the file you've loaded directly in the interpreter and it won't work for any files that are referred (e.g. with `require`) by it - the `DATA` object will be empty for them.